5.7 “Learning to participate” through formal, non-formal and informal learning

 Educators' support

-The Finnish National Youth Council Allianssi organises training events, including sessions with information regarding youth participation for the youth sector and educators working with young people.
+The Finnish National Youth Council and Youth Sector organises training events, including sessions with information regarding youth participation for the youth sector and educators working with young people.

-Additionally, many other youth organisations, other than the ones mentioned previously, produce material for learning participation by doing, carrying out school visits, and organised together the Citizen Participation -markets in the Educa-fairs.
+In addition to the previously mentioned organisations, there are other youth organisations that produce material for learning participation by doing, carry out school visits, and organise the Citizen Participation -markets in the Educa-fairs.
 The cooperation in the Educa-fairs is coordinated by Finnish Development NGOs – Fingo, which functions as an umbrella organisation of 300 member organisations working in the areas of development cooperation and global education.
 Educa-fairs are the largest event for the education and training sector in Finland.